Bearing damage can have many causes. Misalignment, imbalance, vibration and friction are transmitted by the bearing and can lead to bearing breakdown.

 As a centerpiece of any plant, the bearing is one of the most important machine components.
 Bearing damage and thus machine failure can lead to costly downtime, damage to neighboring parts and considerable repair costs.

-Damage to rolling or plain bearings is often a long-term affair.
-Even if no consequential damage has occurred and replacements are in stock, a multi-hour repair usually has to be scheduled depending on the complexity of the machine and the installation location.
-In the worst case, however, consequential damage has already occurred.
-In this case the repair will be correspondingly expensive and time-consuming.
+Damage to rolling or plain bearings is often a lengthy undertaking.
+Even if no consequential damage has occurred and replacements are available, a repair usually takes several hours, depending on the complexity of the machine and the installation location.
+In the worst case, however, consequential damage has already occurred, in which case the repair will be correspondingly expensive and time-consuming.

 It therefore makes sense to keep a permanent eye on the condition of your machine.
 This means identifying bearing damage at an early stage and becoming aware of its causes.
-This article is intended to support you in this regard.
+This article is intended to support you in this.

 A large percentage of all premature bearing failures are preventable.
 According to in-depth research, the causes of all bearing failures and their frequency can be divided into four groups:

 In practice, various external factors usually act in combination.
 In many cases, several damage characteristics will also be observed simultaneously on a bearing.
 In this case, it is often difficult to determine the primary cause of failure.

 Bearing damage usually manifests itself by deteriorating operating behavior over time.
 Depending on the operating conditions a few minutes or even months may pass between the start of the damage and the actual bearing breakdown.